kavan94/blockchain-sim/README.md

    * This is a priority to fix
 * No rewards for mining blocks

-Solving these shortcomings, and refactoring to TypeScript (this JS is somewhat messy) are the next steps for this project.

 ## Usage

 This project uses `blessed-contrib` to display a terminal window dashboard.
 You will want to use a terminal theme which has a black (or very dark) background, and expand your terminal window.